sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

 ..
 [MirMor2009] \R. Miranda, D.R.
 Morrison, "Embeddings of Integral Quadratic Forms"
                 http://www.math.ucsb.edu/~drm/manuscripts/eiqf.pdf .

 ..
+[Mit2008] \A. Mitra. *On the construction of M-sequences via primitive polynomials with a fast identification method*,
+             International Journal of Electronics and Communication Engineering 2(9) (2008): 1991-1996.

+..
 [MKO1998] Hans Munthe--Kaas and Brynjulf Owren.
              *Computations in a free Lie algebra*.
 (1998).
              `Downloadable from Munthe-Kaas's website